 Patient Care Facilities

-Gastroenterology and Hepatology faculty physicians are the exclusive GI and hepatology care providers at IU Health University Hospital, Eskenazi Health and the Richard L. Roudebush VA Medical Center in Indianapolis.
+Gastroenterology and Hepatology faculty physicians are the exclusive GI and Hepatology care providers at IU Health University Hospital, Eskenazi Health and the Richard L. Roudebush VA Medical Center in Indianapolis.
 The division also has ambulatory and procedural practices at Spring Mill, IU Health North hospital and IU Health Saxony Hospital.
 In continuing the tradition started nearly 30 years ago, the division has a robust outreach clinical program where faculty clinicians have established practices in the towns surrounding Indianapolis.
-Outreach programs are active in Tipton, Batesville, Martinsville, Greenfield and Lebanon.
+Outreach programs are active in Tipton, Batesville, Zionsville, Martinsville, and Lebanon.